meta_pixel

 Mox Nix - 4 August 2025

 You might be surprised to learn that a “hoosier” isn’t necessarily from Indiana.
-In St. Louis, Missouri, the term hoosier has a whole other meaning.
-And: Scotland is the home of the Golden Spurtle world championship, but what exactly IS a spurtle?
+Around the St. Louis, Missouri, area, the term hoosier has a whole other meaning.
+And: Scotland is the home of the Golden Spurtle world championship, but what exactly is a spurtle?
 Some of the finest kitchens are stocked with spurtles.
 Plus, a love poem from a now-extinct language still echoes through the centuries.
-Also, boire en wifi and other synonyms for airsipping, an anagrammatic word challenge, thivel, good times at the hosie, Proto-Indo-European, sprit, bully pulpit, the vocabulary of Schuylkill County in Pennsylvania, water sommelier, and a punny riddle.
+Also, boire en wifi and other synonyms for airsipping, an anagrammatic word challenge, thivel, good times at the hosie, Proto-Indo-European, sprit, bully pulpit, the vocabulary of Schuylkill County in Pennsylvania, water sommelier, a punny riddle, and more.
 Hear hundreds of free episodes and learn more on the A Way with Words website: https://waywordradio.org.
 Be a part of the show: call or text 1 (877) 929-9673 toll-free in the United States and Canada; elsewhere in the world, call or text +1 619 800 4443.
 Send voice notes or messages via WhatsApp 16198004443.
 Email [email protected].
 Copyright Wayword, Inc., a 501(c)(3) corporation.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

 Transcribed - Published: 4 August 2025